By William James and Shadi Bushra

 The comments from the Confederation of British Industry (CBI) appear to endorse Cameron's position.
 The prime minister says he wants to stay in the bloc but has pledged to renegotiate Britain's EU membership terms and put the changes to voters in an "in or out" referendum in 2017, if he is re-elected.

 Divided public opinion over Europe poses one of the biggest obstacles to Cameron winning a second term in 2015.
-He is under pressure from Eurosceptic MPs in his ruling Conservatives to stem the loss of support to the UK Independence Party (UKIP), which calls for an immediate withdrawal from the EU.
+He is under pressure from Eurosceptic lawmakers in his ruling Conservatives to stem the loss of support to the UK Independence Party (UKIP), which calls for an immediate withdrawal from the EU.

 A report by the CBI, which speaks for about 240,000 businesses, laid out its position on Britain's role in the European Union.